 - 1. For the purposes of this Decision, 'hybrid working' means a combination of teleworking and working at the office. - 2.
 Teleworking means carrying out work remotely with the help of digital tools.
 Teleworking shall only be allowed for tasks that, by their nature, can be adequately performed remotely. - 3.
-DG HR shall set up a register of types of tasks incompatible with teleworking. - 4.
-Working at the office and teleworking shall be considered as equivalent ways of working.
+The Appointing Authority shall set up a register of types of tasks incompatible with teleworking. - 4.
+Working at the office and teleworking shall be considered as equivalent ways of working. - 5.
+For the purposes of this Decision, 'time slot' means the minimum fraction of telework/work from the office in a given working day, which shall correspond to a 'half day'.